In search of locations for 70-metre deep holes

 Similar operation at the island of Bornholm in the Baltic Sea

-This summer, a similar operation is scheduled to take place at the island of Bornholm, designated by the Danish Parliament as Denmark’s second energy island.
-Here, the plan is to survey some 550 square kilometres of the Baltic Sea seabed to provide the best possible basis for the future offshore wind farm foundations.
+A similar operation has been taking place at the island of Bornholm, designated by the Danish Parliament as Denmark’s second energy island.
+Here, the plan was to survey some 550 square kilometres of the Baltic Sea seabed to provide the best possible basis for the future offshore wind farm foundations.

-Next year, other special-purpose vessels will perform geotechnical surveys.
-Jack-up vessels that stand on legs on the seabed will be drilling 70-metres holes to give us even more knowledge about the nature of the soil layers.
+Other special-purpose vessels have performed geotechnical surveys.
+Jack-up vessels that stand on legs on the seabed and drilling 70 metre holes have given us even more knowledge about the nature of the soil layers.

 In dialogue with fishermen

 Jens Colberg-Larsen explains that the work of mapping the vast area disturbs the fishing vessels with nets in the area.

 - But our cooperation with Danish fishermen is good, and we try to coordinate our work with the fishermen in the best way possible.
 We can make arrangements not to sail where their nets are set on some days – and in return they will fish elsewhere the following week, so we can come back and do our job.
 We understand and respect that this is their occupation, say Jens Colberg-Larsen.

 Figure 1: Graphic representation of seismic measurement data from the North Sea seabed, May 2021.
 From the vessel Relume.